Bucket-List South Africa

 What Flashpackers say

 "Everything was organized brilliantly.
 A great mixture of adventure, relaxing and just hanging out with some fun people.
 Want to paddle board with penguins?
 Have the most beautiful vineyard picnic or swim with seals and spot a herd of giraffes right next to the road in the middle of nowhere?
 Then this is your vacation. "

 "The tour itself was the right mix of activities and downtime.
 Our guide Jamie was so knowledgeable and very much became part of our group.
 I've met some great people and experienced new things... swimming with seals and drinking wine in vineyards are just a couple of the highlights.
 I highly recommend it as a way to travel and would absolutely recommend Flash Pack."

 "Our guide did really well trying to cater for everyone and did a good job of reorganising activities when the weather wasn’t on our side.
 Overall, a once-in-a-lifetime experience with a lovely group of people."

 "What a great trip!
 Flash Pack put together a very diverse and interesting itinerary covering everything from city life, wine country, beach activities, safari, and even a touch of history.
 The local guide provided a wealth of knowledge on the history and culture of SA – even geology and wildlife.
 I would highly recommend this trip to anyone looking to check out South Africa for the first time!"

-Joining the Flash Pack community comes with a few special guarantees
+Joining the Flash Pack comes with a few special guarantees

 9 days in Tanzania

 12 days in Asia

 8 days in Asia

 5 days in Iceland